AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

   * When signing up, use the same email address you included in your profile.
 (This is important!)
   * Upload a profile photo and you're all set!
 We'll use your email address to automatically find your Gravatar photo and set it as your profile headshot.

+* Step 3 - Write a short story to answer each of these prompts using the STAR Template:
+  * Tell me about a challenge you've overcome.
+(Career/Life Story)
+  * Tell me about a specific project you're proud of.
+(Project Story)
+  * How do you celebrate your wins?
+(Developer Story)

 <!-- {% include "/includes/footer.md" %} -->